ChainBreak/pytest_with_ros_examples/README.md

 # Examples of Using PyTest with ROS
-This repo gives some examples of how to use pytest with a ROS.
+This repo gives some examples of how to use pytest with a ROS project.

-ROS nodes can be harder to test becuase they need roscore, publishers, global parameters and services all available for it to work.
+ROS nodes can be hard to test becuase they may need roscore, publishers, global parameters, tf graphs and services all available for it to work.

 # Why Test